Metzeln/hello-world/README.md

 Hi Humans!

-Metzeln here, Programming it's one of my favorite passions.
+Metzeln here, programming it's one of my favorite passions.
-I can't live without it.
+I'm just finishing learning C# an Python and I hope that I can learn Java and Swift.